Kim Jones, California Licensed Marriage & Family Therapist

 I’m a mother of three young adult children and have experienced the full arc of parenting — from preschool through college and beyond — while managing the demands of sports, activities and a busy household.
 I understand what it’s like when life feels like a lot to hold, because I’ve lived it too.

-Now, as an empty nester, I’m embracing this new season of connection with my adult children.
+Now, experiencing a new season of life as an empty nester, I’m embracing the shifts in family and other relationships.
 I enjoy staying active, exploring new interests, traveling, reading and most importantly, spending meaningful time with friends and family.

 My Therapeutic Approach